A monk, a mausoleum and a delusion in a single amongst Japan's most sacred areas

-It’s situated on the northeast facet of Koyasan Okunoin Shrine is a shrine with the mausoleum of Kobo Daishi (also called Kukai).
-Kobo Daishi was a well-known monk, scholar, engineer and founding father of Shingon Buddhism who lived from 774-835 AD.
-Legend has it that he nonetheless rests in a mausoleum in a state of everlasting meditation.
+Okunoin Shrine is a shrine with the mausoleum of Kobo Daishi (additionally known as Kukai).
+Kobo Daishi was a widely known monk, scholar, engineer and founding father of Shingon Buddhism who lived from 774-835 AD.
+Legend has it that he nonetheless rests in a mausoleum in a state of eternal meditation.- Gobyobashi Bridge the place guests pay tribute to Kobo Daishi

 Japan's largest cemetery